MalcolmMcLean/babyxrc/README.md

 There's an experimental \<dataframe\> tag which allows you to import CSV data.
 It is then written out as an array of C structs, with the fields determined by the header.
-This mihgt or might not work out in actual use.
+This might or might not work out in actual use.

 Sometimes the small things make all the difference.
 There is now a /<comment/>
 tag whcih inserts a comment into the output.
 It's vital for attaching